 - The first day I arrive in a new country, I sometimes wear my money belt depending on how safe my surroundings are.
 For example, when I land in Taiwan, I’m not wearing a money belt.
 The first time I traveled to Santo Domingo, I was all about the money belt.

 - Whenever I need my passport outside, I wear my money belt.
-This could be a trip to extend my visa or other circumstance where I need my passport.
+This could be a trip to extend my visa or another circumstance where I need my passport.

-- When I go to the ATM, I wear my money belt or slim fanny pack.
+- When I go to the ATM, I wear my money belt or slim fanny pack #ad.

 - If you’re staying in a hostel, you may want to use a money belt more often than someone who’s renting an Airbnb or a hotel room with a safe.